Data Types

 orDOUBLE

 .
-Space and Time allows for total size up to 300 digits. - Use
+Space and Time has extended the DECIMAL type for total size up to 300 digits. - Use

 TIMESTAMP